-Since we live in an automated society, it's not surprising that your ability to repay your mortgage comes down to a single number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage comes down to just one number.

-All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+While these methods vary from one agency to another, the differences aren't huge; they all use the following to build your score:

-- Your Credit Card Balances - How many accounts do you have, and how much do you owe on them?
+- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

 What can you do about your FICO score?
-Unfortunately, not much.
-Despite what you hear from "credit repair" companies, the score is calculated from your lifetime credit history, so it's not possible to raise it significantly in the short term.
-You should, of course, appeal for the credit agency to remove any incorrect data from your credit report; this is really the only way to quickly improve your credit score.
+Very little in the short term.
+Despite what you hear from "credit repair" companies, the FICO score is calculated from your lifetime credit history, so it's not possible to raise it significantly in the short term.
+You must, of course, remove any incorrect data on your credit report, which is the only way to quickly improve your credit score.

-Before you can improve your credit score, you have to know your score and make sure that the reports from each agency are correct.
+Before you can improve your credit score, you must know your score and make sure that the credit reports from each credit reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
-Also available are information and tools that help you analyze what actions might have the greatest impact on your FICO score.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
+They also provide helpful information and online tools that can help you understand how to improve your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.